|NURU 603||Advanced Health Assessment Across the Lifespan and Cultures||

 - Unencumbered APRN license in your current specialty*

 - Unencumbered RN license from the state where you plan to do your precepted clinical practicum hours*

-- Final completed application deadline: December 1, 2017
+- Final completed admission deadline: December 1, 2018

 * Unencumbered APRN license is not required of CNS or other APRN if license is not required by their state to practice, or if in the process of taking national certification exam in specialty.